Board of Directors Election

 Sumner-Cowley Electric is guided by the unique principles of the cooperative business model, including democratic member control.
 Our Board of Directors, made up of democratically elected SCEC members, provides leadership and oversight on behalf of the entire membership.

 Each year, eligible members can seek nomination for director positions up for election through the petition process established by SCEC’s bylaws.
-In 2020, the Director position in District 3 is up for election.
+In 2021, the Director positions in Districts 4, 6 and 7 are up for election.
 A member seeking a director position shall provide a petition signed by no less than five (5) members of the candidate’s district.
 The petition shall be presented to the Cooperative’s Chief Executive Officer no sooner than January 1st and no later than the close of business the last day of business in January of the elections year for verification.

 Those seeking election must meet the qualifications requirements established by SCEC’s bylaws.
 No person shall be eligible to become or remain a director who: